usinesoft/Cachalot/README.md

 ```

 The first one is faster as there is no need to parse the expression tree.
-In most relational databases we use two distinct operations: INSERT and UPDATE.
+In most relational databases, we use two distinct operations: INSERT and UPDATE.
 In Cachalot Db only one operation is exposed: PUT
-It will insert new items (new primary key) and will update existing items.
+It will insert new items (new primary key) and will update the existing ones.

-You probably have higher expectation from a modern database than simply storing and retrieving objects by primary key.
+You probably have higher expectations from a modern database than merely storing and retrieving objects by primary key.
 And you are right.

 The whole user guide, including an administration section is available here